arolme/RABLS-Residual-Attention-Broad-Learning-System/README.md

 ## RA-BLS

-This repository contains the implementation of RA-BLS.
+This repository contains the code and datasets of RA-BLS

 ## Environment